DeadlyBossMods/LuaLS-Config/README.md

 ## FAQ

+### Why is this so annoying to install and needs changes to my settings.json?

+Because git submodules are terrible, so we need add workspace-external references for the library path and plugin.
+Another solution would be one huge monorepo for all of DBM, but that would require a significant amount of work for the release infrastructure.

-### I get lots of errors about injected fields on DBM mods and the event handlers don't know their parameter types
+### I get lots of errors about injected fields on DBM mods, the spell ID check doesn't work and event handlers don't know their parameter types.

-Check if the plugin is being loded correctly, it will output "Loaded DBM-Plugin" to the LuaLS log on startup.
+Check if the plugin is being loaded correctly, it will output "Loaded DBM-Plugin" to the LuaLS log (Output -> Lua in VS Code) on startup.

-Make sure that your LuaLS installation is new enough to contain [LuaLS/lua-language-server#2502](https://github.com/LuaLS/lua-language-server/pull/2502) or an equivalent commit.
+Make sure that your LuaLS installation is new enough to contain [LuaLS/lua-language-server#2502](https://github.com/LuaLS/lua-language-server/pull/2502).

+As of today (version 3.7.4) that means you will need to run LuaLS from HEAD.
 A hacky quick way to install a patched version is to just take the whole `script/` folder from my branch and copy it into the VS Code extension at `$HOME/.vscode/extensions/sumneko.lua-XYZ/server/script`.

 ### Why do we need a plugin?

+Two reasons: (1) the event registration, spell ID, and sync checks are implemented as a custom diagnostic in the plugin.

-Because the type system cannot express the concept of abstract base classes properly.
+And (2): Because the type system cannot express the concept of abstract base classes properly.
 DBM defines boss mod base functions in `bossModPrototype` in DBM-Core, this is the class `DBMMod`.
 A boss mod implementation effectively inherits from this when calling `DBM:NewMod()` and this concrete class implements things like event handlers etc.
 One important feature that we are looking for is automatic inference of the types of these event handlers, i.e., a combat log event should know that it receives an args table without requiring an explicit annotation.